MaireadWCI/oyster-quiz/README.md

 # Oyster Quiz

+# Users Experience Design

+## User Stories
+As a user of this quiz:
+* I would like to gain more knowledge about oysters.
+* I would like to play a quiz that is easy to navigate.
+* I would like to play against the clock.
+* I would like visual feedback throughout the quiz, ie. my score and time left.
+* I would like to save my score and see how it compares with others.

 ## Colour Scheme
 <p>A combination of colours were chosen to represent the feel of the ocean and remain on theme with the brands identity.</p>